- WHAT TYPE OF PRODUCTS AND SERVICES DO YOU SUPPLY?

 Acrobat is the program that generates and/or read pdf files.
 It allows anyone using any platform to read your documents.
 By providing a pdf file to us for printing, you eliminate many potential problems such as missing fonts, missing file links, print driver issues, and other issues.
 It ensures that what you intend to print is what is actually printed.
 Providing a pdf file also saves you the extra fees associated with processing native files.

 PDF (Portable Document Format) is the most common and preferred file format for submitting digital documents.
 With the installation of a PDF print driver on your computer, virtually any program can generate a PDF file suitable for printing.
 Both commercial and free PDF print drivers are available online for download from different sources.
-Clicking on the question above will take you to a download for PrimoPDF.
 Make sure you always generate a "print quality" pdf - do not accept the default option.

 Pdf files are usually preferred but sometimes it is necessary to provide an application file.